All guides

 Essential precautions before you start

 Animal stool can contain infectious agents transmissible to humans.
-Strict hygiene is essential throughout the entire procedure.
+Strict hygiene is essential throughout the procedure.

 Infectious agents of concern